Materials-Data-Science-and-Informatics/fair-python-cookiecutter/README.md

 ```
 cookiecutter https://github.com/Materials-Data-Science-and-Informatics/fair-python-cookiecutter
 ```
+This will spawn an interactive prompt, where you have to provide some information and select a starting skeleton for your software project.
+Don't worry, you can always adapt this information later on by hand.
+After this cookiecutter will initate your software project.

 If you intend to use the template a lot, e.g. if you want to use (an adaptation of) this template as the default way to start a Python project for yourself and/or others,